 10th October – Canadian Thanksgiving

-I wrote further about thank giving ideas below on Nov 24, this is just a reminder that in Canada thanks giving is celebrated on October 10.
+I wrote further about thank-giving ideas below on Nov 24, this is just a reminder that in Canada thanksgiving is celebrated on October 10.

 16th October – World Food Day

 Sounds weird, isn’t it?
 Celebrating food simply, and not any kind of specific food.
 Well, think about it – having food constantly on demand is something humanity only reached recently and even that isn’t reached all around the world.
-The list of famines has no end, yet, and the Food and Agriculture organization of the UN is doing the work of bringing the topic into our awareness.
+The list of famines has no end, yet, and the Food and Agriculture organization of the UN is doing the work of bringing the topic to our awareness.

 This is an important day also to discuss other eating related disorders and empower your followers to take care of themselves and seek for help if relevant.

 Target audience: Followers of food, wellness, lifestyle and culture content.
-This isn’t a day for funny memes, unless they are meant to bring awareness through criticism.
+This isn’t a day for funny memes unless they are meant to bring awareness through criticism.